Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.

 Location.
 38° 28.076′ N, 77° 59.794′ W. Marker is in Culpeper, Virginia, in Culpeper County.
-Marker is on South East Street just south of East Mason Street, on the right when traveling south.
+It is on South East Street just south of East Mason Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 810 S East St, Culpeper VA 22701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-806 South East Street (a few steps from this marker); 902 South East Street (a few steps from this marker); 914 South East Street (within shouting distance of this marker); 901 South East Street (within shouting distance of this marker); Cropp House (within shouting distance of this marker); Guinn Bungalow (within shouting distance of this marker); 705 South East Street (about 300 feet away, measured in a direct line); The Old Fray-Rixey House (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: 806 South East Street (a few steps from this marker); 902 South East Street (a few steps from this marker); 914 South East Street (within shouting distance of this marker); 901 South East Street (within shouting distance of this marker); Cropp House (within shouting distance of this marker); Guinn Bungalow (within shouting distance of this marker); 705 South East Street (about 300 feet away, measured in a direct line); The Old Fray-Rixey House (about 400 feet away).
 Touch for a list and map of all markers in Culpeper.

 Also see . . .
 South East Street Historic District Nomination Form.